Phalarodon

 Phalarodon is an extinct genus of mixosaurid ichthyosaur known from the Middle Triassic (247.2-242.0 million years ago).
-Its name is derived from the Greek φᾰ́λᾰρον (phálaron) ("boss") and the Latin dens ("tooth).
+Its name is derived from the Greek φάλαρα (phálara) ("boss on the cheek plate of a helmet") and odon ("tooth").
 The genus has had a tumultuous history since its classification in 1910, with different workers describing species under different genera or declaring the genus to be a nomen dubium.
 Currently three species are recognized, but more have been identified in the past.